zumbalogy/command_search/README.md

 ## Syntax
-Normal queries like `friday dinner`, `shoelace`, or `treehouse` work normally, but a user can specify using quotation marks if they want a search `'ann'` to not match "anne" or `"bob"` to not match "bobby".
-Quoted searches are also case sensitive and can match whole phrases, like `"You had me at HELLO."`.
+Normal queries like `friday dinner`, `shoelace`, or `treehouse` work normally, and will perform case insensitive partial matching per space-delineated part of the query.
+A user can specify full-word and case sensitive query parts by using quotation marks, so the search `'ann'` will not match "anne" or `"bob"` to not match "bobby".
+Quoted searches can match whole phrases, like `"You had me at HELLO!"`.
-Collections can also be queried in a few extra handy ways, all of which can be used in combination.
+Collections can also be queried in a few extra ways, which can be used in combination.

 | Command | Character            | Examples                               |
 | ----    | -----                | ----------                             |